jeremyyew/chartjs-vis-dashboard/frontend/README.md

 - [ ] Remove old print methods
 - [ ] Fix word clouds?
 - [ ] Loading + printing overlay
-- [ ] Docs: change in component architecture
+- [ ] Docs: change in component architecture, force-rerender

 ### Previous approach: component-level methods and data
 Previously the saving of visualizations into PDF was done via standalone component-level methods such as `saveAuthor` or `saveSubmission`.
 These were lengthy and highly repetitive.